php-kafka/php-simple-kafka-client.github.io/content/configuration/setLogCb.md

 ```php
 public function setLogCb(callable $callback): void {}
 ```
+Set a log callback
-Setting a Log callback, you will get events according to the `log_level` you set
+You will get events according to the `log_level` setting
 ## Example
 ```php
 $conf = new Kafka\Configuration();